 Good things to include: the name of the work's creator(s), the year it was first published, the genre and medium(s), a brief and spoiler-free overview of the plot, and a link to the official website.

-Things not to include: quality judgements (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgements), recommendations (don't tell us whether or not we should check it out), plot spoilers.
-And whatever you do, do not copy text from the Wikipedia page.
-That is Plagiarism and it is bad.
+Things not to include: value judgments (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of value judgments), recommendations (don't tell us whether or not we should check it out), plot spoilers.
+And whatever you do, do not copy text from the Wikipedia page, another wiki or any other site.
+That is Plagiarism and copyright infringement and it is bad.

 At the bottom of the intro, type ---- (four hyphens) to create a horizontal line.
 Underneath it, create a header that says "!!
 [Work Name] contains examples of:".
 (The !! at the beginning of the line is the Header markup.)
 Underneath that, you're going to make the trope list.

 There should be a minimum of three tropes listed (if you're stuck, mentioning e.g. who The Hero and the Big Bad are will give you two tropes right off the bat), or the page is at risk of being sent to the Cut List as a stub.
 More is preferable, of course, so go through the How to Collect Tropes checklist and write down as many as you can!